 - David Conover, sometime after Marilyn’s death

-Norma Jeane was overjoyed when David expressed his interest in taking some color shots of her, and so over the next
+her hand.
+Norma Jeane was overjoyed when David expressed his interest in taking some color shots of her, and so over the next few weeks

 From Conover’s Journal he writes:

 June 28th, 1945 – After parade duty I picked up my film at Eastman.
 The guy asked me who my model was – that she was a humdinger!
 I